pharmbio/sciluigi/README.md

 Specifically, SciLuigi provides the following features over vanilla Luigi:

-- Separates the dependency definitions from the tasks themselves, by defining dependencies "from the outside", in a workflow task, where the tasks are both instantiated, and stitched together.
+- Separates the dependency definitions from the tasks themselves, greatly improving modularity and composability of tasks.
-- Specify dependencies between individual outputs and inputs of tasks, rather than just between the tasks themselves to better capture the minutiae of the data dependency network.
-(This also avoids creating accidental dependencies between specific tasks, by task specific lookups of dict structures returned by upstream tasks.)
+- Make individual inputs and outputs behave as separate fields, a.k.a.
+  "ports", to allow specifying dependencies between specific inputs and outputs rather than just between tasks.
+This is again to let such network definition code reside outside the tasks themselves.
 - Make all inputs and outputs to behave like object fields, so as to allow auto-completion support to ease the network connection work.
+- Connect inputs and outputs with an intuitive "single assignment-syntax" (Similar to how you assign one value to another, in any programming)
-- Set up good default logging configuration for workflow centric tasks (Luigi internal logging is turned down to only log warnings and errors, while sciluigi by default logs high-level actions such as task starts, finishes, and execution times.)
+- Set up good default logging configuration for workflow centric tasks (Luigi internal logging is turned down to only log warnings and errors, while sciluigi by default is set to log high-level actions such as task starts, finishes, and execution times.)
 - Produce an easy to read audit-log with high level information per task when the workflow task has finished.
+- Provide some integration with HPC workload managers.
+So far only [SLURM](http://slurm.schedmd.com/) is supported though.

 The basic idea behind SciLuigi, and a preceding solution to it, was presented in [this Workshop talk (YouTube)](https://www.youtube.com/watch?v=f26PqSXZdWM)